lustre-labs/lustre/pages/guide/01-quickstart.md

 > **Note**: The `get_cat` function returns an `Effect` that tells the runtime how
 > to fetch a cat image.
 It's important to know that the `get_cat` function doesn't
 > perform the request directly!
-This is why we need to add the `GotCat` message
+This is why we need to add the `ApiReturnedCat` message
 > variant: the runtime needs to know what to do with the response when it arrives.

 This model of managed effects can feel cumbersome at first, but it comes with some